A small aneurysm seemingly ballooned in size and unexpectedly killed a woman.

 Violet (Sue) Livene Nelson, 80, collapsed in her home in Wokingham, Berkshire, England, in 2016.

-Small Abdominal Aortic Aneurysm
+2012 Diagnosis of Small Abdominal Aortic Aneurysm

 As of March 2012 the dilation measured just 3.6 cm.
 Her general physician did not refer her to a vascular specialist.